-- 1950s Bellevue incorporates in 1953 with a population of 5,950. - Ordinance No. 1 establishes the Planning Commission. - The city adopts Bellevue's Comprehensive Plan. - Landscaping requirement in commercial districts lays the foundation for Bellevue's park-like setting. - Lake Hills, a planned community east of Bellevue, brings opportunity for homeownership to thousands of families.
+- 1950s Bellevue incorporates in 1953 with a population of 5,950. - Ordinance No. 1 establishes the Planning Commission. - The Bellevue Comprehensive Plan is adopted. - Landscaping requirement in commercial districts lays the foundation for Bellevue's park-like setting. - Lake Hills, a planned community east of Bellevue, brings opportunity for homeownership to thousands of families.